 Before you add any deal to your cart, do a price check — or focus your shopping on our Staff Picks.
 Don't just impulsively buy anything sporting a sale sign; do a little research so you can be confident you're getting the best possible price.

 A lot of retailers try to tempt you into stores with short-lived sales.
-These bargains are usually called doorbuster deals because you want to be first in line when the store opens to buy it — and you'll typically only find doorbusters on Black Friday and Thanksgiving.
+These bargains are usually called doorbuster deals because you want to be first in line when the store opens to buy them — and you'll typically only find doorbusters on Black Friday and Thanksgiving.
+So are early Black Friday deals worth it?

 A lot of sales during the Black Friday season, particularly sales from Kohl's and Dell, are bundled with gift cards or store credit.
 You may receive a modest discount on an item, but it'll come with a big gift card.
 These gift card bundles turn okay deals into fantastic deals — but only if you'll spend the gift cards.